KordingLab/KordingLab.github.io/QandA.md

 **What do you do when students are struggling?
 How do you know when to step in and help more vs. letting the student figure it out?**

 I air on the side of letting students figure things out themselves, with only minimal technical pointers from me.
-A PhD is not about being taught by an advisor, at least not in the sense of learning lots of technical details from him/her.
-It's about being "advised** to investigate interesting questions, and learning to find the resources and technical capabilities you need to figure them out.
+A PhD is not about being _taught_ by an advisor, at least not in the sense of learning lots of technical details from him/her.
+It's about being _advised_ to investigate interesting questions, and learning to find the resources and technical capabilities you need to figure them out.
 An advisor can help point, but is not the person who teaches those capabilities, at least not most of the time.

 Put another way: if a student will always be struggling without their advisor's support, then the advisor has failed to train a self-reliant student who will be capable of success in the future.
-You are in charge of your own education, and I expect students to take charge!
+You are in charge of your own education, and I expect you to take charge!

 **How do you approach the writing process with students?**

 Communication is probably the most important part of science and engineering.
 I expect students to develop excellent communication skills, both in writing and in speaking.
 I will happily look at drafts and give feedback, but you need to be proactive in writing early, soliciting feedback, revising, and repeating the loop as much as needed until you have a manuscript you are proud of.
-Please consult the [lab writing guide](https://github.com/CLeARoboticsLab/resources/blob/main/CLeAR_lab_writing_guide.pdf) for more detaIls.
+Please consult the [lab writing guide](https://github.com/CLeARoboticsLab/resources/blob/main/CLeAR_lab_writing_guide.pdf) for more details.

 **For collaborative projects, what is the expected level of contribution from everyone for the collaboration to work?**